collaborative-robotics/collaborative-robotics.github.io/surgical-robotics-challenge/system-setup.md

 during development, for example, to provide ground truth data for training neural networks.

-The difference between the two architectures below is how your user code interfaces to the Surgical Challenge Assets (and ultimately AMBF), which can be via ROS (Option 1, recommended) or via Python (Option 2).
+The difference between the two architectures below is how your user code interfaces to the Surgical Robotics Challenge Assets (and ultimately AMBF), which can be via ROS (Option 1, recommended) or via Python (Option 2).
+Note that there are two example script files (one for each option) in the Challenge Assets, as indicated below.
+You can copy these script files to your own workspace and rename/modify them as needed.

 **Important:** Competitors should not rely on the implementation details of the AMBF Python Client or the provided scripts, even though in Option 2, they will be located in the same Docker